gleidecn/Online-Quiz/README.md

 ![alt tag](./assets/images/colours-min.png "Colour scheme")

 - Typography:</br>
-    - Site wide, Archivo is used.
-Being provided by google fonts.
-    - This font was chosen as it looks modern and is easy to read.
+    - I´ve used google fonts, this font was chosen as it looks modern and is easy to read.
-    - Wireframes

 - Layout</br>
     - The idea is to be a simple, easy and fun quiz.
 I like to use strong colors and a modern look.